-Myanmar is a great country for train rides.
+I was heading for Inle Lake and the train from Kalaw to Shwenyaung was to be my third train journey in Myanmar.
+This is a great country for train rides.
 They are not for comfort, but for the scenery outside, life on the stations and life on board.
-I was heading for Inle Lake and this was to be my third train journey.

 “So to reach Inle Lake, first take an express train from Rangoon or Mandalay to Thazi and stop overnight, then travel to Shwenyaung on either a bus taking 4-5 hours on bad roads or by far the better option, on an absolutely amazing scenic ride on the ‘Slow Train From Thazi’ as shown below.
 The train ride might be the highlight of your trip!”